These celebrity photos aren’t real — they are A.I. computer-generated images

 “While the quality of our results is generally high compared to earlier work on GANs, and the training is stable in large resolutions, there is a long way to true photorealism,” the paper concludes.
 “Semantic sensibility and understanding dataset-dependent constraints, such as certain objects being straight rather than curved, leaves a lot to be desired.”

-While there are still some shortcomings, the group said that photorealism with computer-generated images “may be within reach,” particularly in generating images of faked celebrities.
+While there are still some shortcomings, the group said that photorealism with computer-generated images “may be within reach,” particularly in generating images of fake celebrities.

 Editor's Recommendations